-Olympia™ drives reverse water-gas shift at lower temperatures with near-100% CO selectivity, converting captured CO₂ into syngas.
-It's the catalyst behind a viable Power-to-Liquids pathway — enabling 100% eSAF, renewable fuels, chemicals, and carbon materials.
+The Promethean Process drives reverse water-gas shift at lower temperatures with near-100% CO selectivity, converting captured CO₂ into syngas.
+Powered by the Olympia™ catalyst, it's the technology behind a viable Power-to-Liquids pathway — enabling 100% eSAF, renewable fuels, chemicals, and carbon materials.
 No noble metals.
 No methane by-products.

 Current carbon utilization technologies remain costly, inefficient, and difficult to commercialize at scale.
 The catalyst has been the missing piece.

-Olympia™ is built on cubic-phase α-Mo₂C — a molybdenum carbide formulation that achieves near-100% CO selectivity in reverse water-gas shift without requiring precious metals.
-The same platform independently validated in Science for low-temperature rWGS activity.
+The Promethean Process is powered by the Olympia™ catalyst — built on cubic molybdenum carbide, a formulation that achieves near-100% CO selectivity in reverse water-gas shift without requiring precious metals.
+Independently validated in Science for low-temperature rWGS activity.

-<2% methane in outputCubic α-Mo₂C delivers platinum-level catalytic activity using molybdenum — an abundant transition metal.
+<2% methane in outputCubic molybdenum carbide delivers platinum-level catalytic activity using molybdenum — an abundant transition metal.
 No platinum, no palladium, no ruthenium.
 At 3 to 5 times lower cost than noble-metal alternatives, the economics of CO₂ utilization change.

-Active below 600°CSyngas from Olympia™ feeds four distinct downstream markets.
+Active below 600°CSyngas from the Promethean Process feeds four distinct downstream markets.
 CO₂ that would otherwise be a disposal cost becomes the feedstock for low-carbon fuels, base chemicals, carbon materials, and hydrogen — closing the carbon loop.

 Syngas feeds Fischer-Tropsch synthesis to produce 100% eSAF, nC Kerosene, renewable diesel, and gasoline — drop-in fuels with a near-zero carbon footprint.